fredjarlier/mpiMarkDup/README.md

 # mpiMarkDup
-MPI and C based programm of marking duplicates for Next Generation Sequencing technology
+MPI and C based programm of marking duplicates for Next Generation Sequencing technology.

-This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University
+This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University.

 The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
 To do that we rely on MPI and C technology.